Abortion, STIs, and Other Sexy Topics

 Conclusions

 I don’t understand the arguments against sex education or birth control in the slightest.
 I also don’t get what the problem is with people having sex as long as risk is minimized, but that’s pretty much entirely a religious thing.
 People will never stop having sex.
-They will either do it safely, consensually, and responsibly… or they’ll do it the dangerous way.
+They will either do it safely, consensually, and responsibly… or they’ll do it the dangerous ways.

-I believe that empowering women people to make good health decisions for themselves will naturally reduce the demand for abortions, as well as reduce the incidents of STIs and perhaps even rape.
+I believe that empowering women everyone to make good health decisions for themselves will naturally reduce the demand for abortions, as well as reduce the incidents of STIs and perhaps even rape.
 This means making birth control reliable, affordable and accessible for everyone.
 This means fighting the social stigma that women (and homosexuals) face about sex at every level.
 This means honest and complete sex education.
 This means getting the government out of people’s lives and letting them make some of their most important personal decisions in a safe and private way.
 I believe the reduction in the number of abortions would likely be less immediate, but have fewer negative side effects.
 I believe that the best way to reduce abortions is to reduce the occurrence of unwanted pregnancies in the first place.